daz-codes/helium/README.md

 ## `@data`

-Initializes variables that can be used in JacaScript expressions.
+Initializes variables that can be used in JavaScript expressions.

 ```html
 <div @data="{ count: 0, open: false }"></div>